Ramallah is not too far north of Jerusalem. Here is the checkpoint we need to go through to get into the city.

 Here comes the lunch!!
 It was this Arabic pizza thing with onions and spices on it that was so delicious.

 Onward ----we go across the street o Al-Haq - a Palestinian Human Rights organization, funded by the United Nations.
 They investigate (using field workers) any infraction upon the rights of civilians in the West Bank and Gaza and the write up extensive reports about it, often sending them to the US Media.
 They say there has been a huge increase in 'settler violence', meaning acts of violence by the Israelis from the settlements in the West Bank against the Palestinians.
+The 2 Al-Haq employees who spoke with us.
+Definitely very pro-Palestinian, He told us several stories of atrocities that have been committed against Palestinians by Israelis.
+Of course we didn't hear any of the opposite.
+There are no end to the complaints against Israel for their illegal 'occupation' and infringments against the Palestinians.

 Walking down the street on a search for an ice cream store.
 It's Sunday, and this pizza shop is closed, but the name of it caught my eye....